2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

 #### Create a Cloudant DB

-1. See the Presession Materials for creating and accessing your Cloudant DB from IBM Cloud.
+1. Log in to IBM Cloud with your free/trial account.

+2. Click "Catalog" along the top right of the page.

+3. In the search bar type in "cloudant" and select the first option returned (the cloudant service).

+4. Accept all the defaults and scroll to the bottom, the "Lite" plan should be selected which on the right side of the page shows as "free".

+5. Click the "Create" button on the lower right side of the page.

+6. The cloudant DB will create and make take some minutes to provision.
+You can view your cloudant resource from the hamburger menu on the top left -> "Resource List", then expand "Databases", your instance will be there and you can monitor it's provisioning progress, when it has a Status of "Active" then it's good to use.

+7. Select your Cloudant DB from this page, you will now see a display for managing your cloudant DB.
+Copy the value for "External endpoint (preferred)".

+8. Go to the left side tab and select "Service credentials", now click the "New credential" button, you can specify any name or the default, and select a role of "writer" for now, then click "Add".

-2. The steps in the presession will have you create a service credential for Cloudant so your application can access the service.
-Once your service credential is created expand it and you should see a number of lines of information, you'll want to copy the value of "apikey", for example:
+9. Once your service credential is created expand it and you should see a number of lines of information, you'll want to copy the value of "apikey", for example:
 ```
 "apikey": "cwo1uoJqYL-I8jb_rDTL333XCZFwu_T2yWVSOHvp_XK_",
 ```